jsorbo/angular-d3/README.md

 ## Build & development

+This project uses Gulp.

-Run `grunt` for building and `grunt serve` for preview.
+Run `gulp build` for building and `gulp serve` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `gulp test` will run the unit tests with karma.